abhishekdipu/notes-dsa/Notes/1. Linear Data structure/3_stack_ds/0_Info/stack.md

 ## where stack can used in real-life?

 1. Implement the undo feature
-2. Build compiler(eg. syntax hecking)
+2. Build compiler(eg. syntax checking)
 3. Evaluate expression (eg. 1+2\*3)
 4. Build navigation (eg. forward/backward in browser)